Summer in Sydney Australia means open air cinema. Whether in a park, at the beach or on the big screen which emerges from the harbour.

 Book Gold Grass tickets for a reserved bean bed in a premium viewing location on the lawn.
 Or you can just hire bean beds when you arrive (subject to rather limited availability) to keep you off the grass and allow you to lounge around in comfort.

 The Moonlight Cinema has discount movie tickets on Wednesdays.
-All discount tickets are AUD$12 (except for previews, when tickets are normal price).
-Gold Grass tickets are discounted to AUD$25 on Wednesdays.
+Discounts apply to Gold Grass tickets as well.

-A day at the beach doesn't have to end at sundown.
-Stay on to watch open air movies right on Bondi Beach Sydney.
+A day at the beach doesn’t have to end at sundown.
+Stay on to watch open air movies right on Bondi Beach.

 Bondi Openair promises an eclectic line up of quirky comedies, retro classics, great Australian films, award winning films, new releases, premieres and sneak previews.